GuidionOps/terraform-cloud-deployer/README.md

                 - development
 ```

-The Terraform directory — which can be set with the flag `-t` to our `tfcd` program — is hardcoded to `.`, so make sure all of your Terraform code is in the root folder.
+The Terraform directory — which can be set with the flag `-t` to the `configuration create subcommand` (e.g. `tfcd -w ws-foobar configuration create -t some_directory`) — is hardcoded to `.` in this Circle CI Orb, so make sure all of your Terraform code is in the root folder.

 ## Deploying